How to Incorporate a Business

 Incorporating your business or forming a separate business entity can provide significant legal and financial advantages.
-Corporations may provide entrepreneurs with valuable tax advantages.
+Corporations can offer entrepreneurs asset protection, as well as opportunities to sell stock and attract investors.
 You can also build business credit and apply for financing in the name of your business, rather than personally.

 Learn about your options for incorporating your business.